 If you want to get further from Hvar Town, try out Pokonji Dol Beach, which is about a 20-30-minute walk.
 While Google Maps may show you a shorter route, the seaside path is a far more picturesque journey.
 Andrew Brown, a local resident who rents out apartments to visitors, says this is his favourite beach.
-“It’s the best, most traditional beach – which is also family friendly with a restaurant and parking,” he says.
+“It’s the best, most traditional beach – which is also family-friendly with a restaurant and parking,” he says.
 While you sunbathe under an umbrella, take time to admire the view, which includes a small island in the distance with a lighthouse.
 You may want to bring along a snorkel, or perhaps rent paddle boats and canoes to explore more of the surrounding area.
 Pro tip: take the uphill trail off Ive Roića Street for unbelievable views.
 If you get hungry, sit down to eat at local restaurant Mustačo Hvar, and try the grilled calamari or seafood platter.
 “After visiting Pokonji Dol, you can walk along the coast towards Milna and you will find a great beach bar called Pachamama,” says Brown.

-To get a tranquil beach experience away from the crowds, try Dubovica Beach, located about eight kilometres from the centre of town on the southern shore of Hvar.
-Note: wear a good pair of shoes, as you will have to walk down a semi-steep path to reach it.
+To get a tranquil beach experience away from the crowds, try Dubovica Beach, located about 8km (5mi) from the centre of town on the southern shore of Hvar.
+Note: bring a good pair of shoes, as you will have to walk down a semi-steep path to reach it.
 Once down on the delightful pebble beach, when not taking in the beach itself, you can enjoy the view of the old country house alongside it, or admire the sea life below the surface of the aquamarine water.
 Since this beach is in a cove, it’s less windy than some other beaches.
 For food, there’s the Dubovica Beach Bar, where the speciality is freshly caught seafood.

-About six kilometres from Jelsa, in the northern part of Hvar, you’ll find Soline Beach in Vrboska.
+About 6km (4mi) from Jelsa, in the northern part of Hvar, you’ll find Soline Beach in Vrboska.
 Not only is the beach picturesque, but so is the pine forest surrounding it.
 Although it’s a pebble beach, there’s a sand volleyball court there if you fancy a game.
 The beach is family-friendly, but if you desire a naturalist (nudist) beach, there’s one nearby.
-In any case, as part of your visit to Soline Beach, you should explore the village of Vrboska, too, says Brown, which is often referred to as ‘Little Venice’ due to its many bridges.
+In any case, as part of your visit to Soline Beach, you should explore the village of Vrboska, too, says Brown, which is often referred to as Little Venice due to its many bridges.
 With just over 500 inhabitants, the village is a hub for tourism, fishing and wine production.